Apiglio/SketchupScriptTool/README.md

 **Trans** is for some advanced moving operation such as randon moving
-+ Trans::Reduction uses simpler shape to desribe a common shape
++ Trans::Reduction uses simpler shape to describe a common shape
 + Trans::Rand is random moving

 **Cam** is for camera action